Check your calendar. Is it April? If not, you might think there's no reason to be thinking about tax deductions for Amazon sellers.

 New iPhones - We both got new iPhones.
 Man, we seem to be Apple People for sure 🙂

 Color Laser Printer - I use the black and white printer for all of the shipping needs of our Amazon business.
-But this year I upgraded my main office to include a color laser printer so that I could print nice printable sheets and ebooks.
+But last year I upgraded my main office to include a color laser printer so that I could print nice printable sheets and ebooks.

 New Office Chair - Comfort is a plus when working from home!

 Business checking fees.
-Charges for checking accounts, ATM withdrawals and other bank services are deductible.
+Charges for checking accounts, ATM withdrawals, and other bank services are deductible.
 Love it!
 Even more good news?
 Some of the interest on your credit cards may be deductible if you’ve used a card to finance a qualifying business expense.

 Cell phones.
 Hang onto your cell phone bills because a portion can be deducted come tax time.
 It boils down to what percentage of your phone is used for business, so great record-keeping is important.
 (Warning: claiming 100% of your cell phone for business use can trigger red flags for the IRS because that’s so unlikely to be the truth.)